Skelmis/DnD-Quickrefs/readme.md

 - Your intellect is like a candle in the wind, easily extinguished
 - I've met doorstops with more personality
-- Your fashion sense is.. bold, to say the least.
+- Your fashion sense is... bold, to say the least.
 Are mismatched socks the new trend?
 - Your ideas are intriguing.
-I'm fascinated by the thought of someone being so consistently wrong.
+I'm fascinated by the thought of someone being so consistently wrong
 - Your proof that evolution can go in reverse
 - Yours jokes have the comedic depth of a puddle
 - Are you a magician?
 Because every time you speak, everyone around you disappears